micah4thewin/Blog/DIY/bicycle_powered_water_pump.md

 In order to build a bicycle powered water pump, you will need the following materials:

-- Bicycle
-- Plywood
-- Tyres
-- Nuts & Bolts
-- Pipe Fittings
-- PVC Pipe
-- Hose Clips
-- Pump
-- Couplings
-- Primer
-- PVC Glue
+- **Bicycle**: The bicycle is the main component of the device that provides the power for pumping water.
+You can use any type of bicycle that has a crank shaft and pedals, but you may want to choose one that is sturdy and comfortable to ride.
+- **Plywood**: The plywood is used to make the base of the trailer that will hold the pump and the pipes.
+You will need a piece of plywood that is large enough to fit your pump and pipes, as well as two tyres.
+- **Tyres**: The tyres are used to attach the trailer to the bicycle and provide stability and mobility.
+You will need two tyres that are compatible with your bicycle and can fit on the plywood base.
+- **Nuts & Bolts**: The nuts and bolts are used to secure the tyres to the plywood base and the pipe fittings to the trailer.
+You will need enough nuts and bolts of the appropriate size and shape for your materials.
+- **Pipe Fittings**: The pipe fittings are used to connect the pipes to the trailer and the pump.
+You will need pipe fittings that match the diameter and shape of your pipes and pump, such as elbows, tees, couplings, etc.
+- **PVC Pipe**: The PVC pipe is used to transport water from the source to the pump and from the pump to the hose.
+You will need enough PVC pipe of the appropriate diameter and length for your project.
+- **Hose Clips**: The hose clips are used to attach the PVC pipe to the trailer and prevent it from moving or falling off.
+You will need enough hose clips of the appropriate size for your pipe.
+- **Pump**: The pump is the device that sucks up water from the source and pushes it through the hose.
+You will need a pump that can be attached to your crank shaft and has enough power and capacity for your needs.
+- **Couplings**: The couplings are used to connect the pump to the pipe fittings.
+You will need couplings that match the diameter and shape of your pump and pipe fittings.
+- **Primer**: The primer is used to prepare the pipes and couplings before gluing them with PVC glue.
+It helps create a stronger bond between the materials.
+- **PVC Glue**: The PVC glue is used to seal the pipes and couplings together.
+It prevents leaks and ensures a smooth flow of water.

 ## Steps for Building a Bicycle Powered Water Pump

+1. Attach
+the trailer
+to
-1. Attach the trailer to the bicycle.
-Measure and mark the middle of the plywood.
+the bicycle.
+Measure and mark
+the middle of
+the plywood.
 Drill holes and insert the tyres.
 Secure the tyres to the plywood with the bolts and nuts.

+    * Use a tape measure or a ruler to find the center point of your plywood base.
+    * Use a pencil or a marker
+to mark
+the point where you want
+to attach
+your tyres.
+    * Use a drill or a screwdriver to make holes in your plywood base where you marked.
+    * Insert your tyres into
+the holes and align them with your bicycle wheels.
+    * Use nuts and bolts
+to fasten your tyres onto your plywood base.

+2. Connect
+the pipe fittings
+to
+the trailer.
+Measure
+the PVC pipe and cut it
+to size.
+Attach
+the PVC pipe
+to
+the trailer using hose clips.

+    * Use pipe fittings such as elbows or tees to create a path for your PVC pipe from your water source to your pump and from your pump to your hose.
+    * Use nuts and bolts
+to secure
+your pipe fittings
+to your trailer.
+    * Use a tape measure or a ruler to measure how much PVC pipe you need for each section of your path.
-2. Connect the pipe fittings to the trailer.
-Measure the PVC pipe and cut it to size.
-Attach the PVC pipe to the trailer using hose clips.
+    * Use a hacksaw or a pipe cutter to cut your PVC pipe to the required length.
+    * Use hose clips
+to attach
+your PVC pipe
+to your trailer and pipe fittings.

+3. Attach
+the pump
+to
+the trailer.
+Connect
+the couplings
+to
-3. Attach the pump to the trailer.
-Connect the couplings to the pipe fittings.
+the pipe fittings.

+    * Use nuts and bolts
+to secure
+your pump
+to your trailer.
+    * Use couplings
+to connect
+your pump
+to your pipe fittings on both ends.

+4. Apply primer
+to
-4. Apply primer to the pipes and couplings before gluing with PVC glue.
+the pipes and couplings before gluing with PVC glue.
 Allow the glue to dry before using the bike powered water pump.

+    * Use a brush or a cloth
+to apply primer
+to the ends of your pipes and couplings that will be glued together.
+    * Wait for a few minutes until the primer dries.
+    * Use a brush or a cloth
+to apply PVC glue
+to the same ends of your pipes and couplings.
+    * Quickly join the pipes and couplings together and twist them slightly to ensure a tight fit.
+    * Hold them in place for a few seconds until the glue sets.
+    * Wait for at least an hour until the glue cures completely before using your bike powered water pump.

 ## How does it Work?